lizzybrooks/pixelsProject/brainstorm.md

 * Use the * to add an item to the list
 * like this
 * add another bullet point to the list
+* hash each pixel to just mess up the image